SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 	^ CInterpreter new
 ```

 ```
 Object << #CInterpreter
 	package: 'Champollion'
 ```

-The class `CInterpreter`  is the main entry point for our evaluator, and it will implement a visitor pattern over the Pharo method ASTs.
+The class `CInterpreter`  is the main entry point for our evaluator, and it will implement a Visitor pattern over the Pharo method ASTs.
 Note that it does not inherit from the default Pharo AST Visitor.
-The Pharo AST visitor already implements generic versions of the `visitXXX:` methods that will do nothing instead of failing.
+The Pharo AST Visitor already implements generic versions of the `visitXXX:` methods that will do nothing instead of failing.
 Not inheriting from it allows us to make it clear when something is not yet implemented: we will get problems such as does not understand exceptions that we will be able to implement them step by step in the debugger.
-We, nevertheless, follow the same API as the default AST visitor and we use the nodes' `accept:` visiting methods.
+We, nevertheless, follow the same API as the default AST visitor and we use the nodes' `acceptVisitor:` visiting methods.

+#### Call `visitNode:`

 At this point, re-executing the test fails with a new error: our `CInterpreter` instance does not understand the message `execute:`.
 We implement `execute:` to call the visitor main entry point, i.e., the method `visitNode:`.